fastrgv/AdaVenture/README.md

 utilize increasingly static linking, especially for the non-standard libraries SDL2 & SFML, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
 These are used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

-The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from june 2011].
-This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

 If the delivered linux binary does not run...

 * Manually install GNAT GPL from libre.adacore.com/download/.